 When is the adventure path open?

-The adventure path will open on Friday, July 17, 2020 and will be open to the public from 10:00 a.m.
+The adventure path is open during the regular opening hours of the Arosa Bear Sanctuary.
 So visitors can expect new and impressive insights into the beautiful northern layout of the Arosa Bear Sanctuary.

 How long is the adventure path?